paubel/astronomy-safari/README.md

 ## Space Safari
-Creating a database that is easy and fast to select diffrent types of deep space obejcts.
+Creating a database that is easy and fast to select diffrent types of deep space objects.
-Images and infotext are from wikipedia and some other sources
+Images and info text are from wikipedia and some other sources